 Mary and Joseph were no different in their love for Jesus.
 Even two thousand years ago, their concerns as parents were very much like our own.
-When Jesus was conceived within Mary’s womb through the power of the Holy Spirit, and before Joseph understood that the Child she was carrying was God’s Son, Scripture tells us that it was his intention not to expose her to shame but rather quietly divorce her.
+When Jesus was conceived within Mary’s womb through the power of the Holy Spirit, and before Joseph understood that the Child she was carrying was God’s Son, Scripture tells us that it was Joseph’s intention not to expose her to shame by quietly divorcing her.

 One can only imagine the emotional pain and anxiety he must have been feeling, until God sent an angel to set his mind at ease.
-And then, he received her into his home and cared for her with a selfless love which a husband is to have for his wife.
-And out of love for God and obedience to the Law of Moses, they followed all the prescriptions set forth observing the rules of purification.
+And then, he received her into his home and cared for her with the love which a husband is to have for his wife.

-But even families, who follow God’s will for themselves in their lives, may not always have an easy life.
-And the Holy Family was no different in this regard.
-For we read in the Gospel of Matthew how King Herod was determined to kill the Christ Child.
-And to escape Herod’s massacre of the innocent children in Bethlehem, Joseph had to take Mary and Jesus and flee during the night to Egypt, where they remained until it was safe to return, and eventually set up home in Nazareth.
+Yet, even after Jesus’ birth, life for the Holy Family was anything but easy.
+To escape Herod’s massacre of the innocent children in Bethlehem, Joseph had to take Mary and Jesus and flee during the night to Egypt, where they remained until it was safe to return, and eventually set up home in Nazareth.

-The beauty of the Gospel stories surrounding the birth and early years of our Lord’s life are that they have something to say to people of all ages – how easy it is for any family to have moments of disappointment, fear or anxiety.
+The beauty of the Gospel story today is that it has something to say to people of all ages – how easy it is for any family to have moments of disappointment, fear or anxiety.

-And we should not be surprised!
+And we should not be surprised.
 A family is either something which grows and develops over the years, or it becomes a family which weakens and disintegrates.
-We know only too well that our society, and the culture in which we live, is not always supportive of family life.
-Sadly, there appears to be a lot more broken or at least fractured families in our world today!
+We know only too well that our society, and the culture in which we live, is not always supportive of family life, for there seems to be a lot more broken or at least more fractured families in our world today.

 Then, too, families are often separated by geography as the children grow older, and spatial distance can often result in emotional distance, unless efforts are made to bridge the gap.

-All the more reason to celebrate this Feast today – not to dwell on those times which may give us pain, but as a call for us to reflect on what it truly means to be family, in light of the mystery of the Incarnation of God’s Son – cared for, loved and nurtured, raised by Mary and Joseph in some very difficult times!
+All the more reason to celebrate this Feast today – not to dwell on those times which may give us pain, but as a call for us to reflect upon what it truly means to be family, in light of the mystery of the Incarnation of God’s Son – cared for, loved and nurtured, raised by Mary and Joseph in some very difficult times.

 And the experiences which the Holy Family itself undergoes teach us of the Eternal Father’s relationship to each and every one of us, His children.
 His relationship is one of a caring and loving Father, who will never abandon us, who will never desert us in times of great sorrow or anxiety.

-He watches over us, protects us, guides us in each and every step of our journey here on this side of the eternal – not unlike Mary’s and Joseph’s relationship with Jesus, not unlike the relationship we are called to have with our own children, for it is selfless love which is that emotional bond which holds together the family structure.
-And without love, the family bond can only weaken and deteriorate over time.
+He watches over us, protects us, guides us in each and every step of our journey here on this side of the eternal – not unlike Mary’s and Joseph’s relationship with Jesus, not unlike the relationship we are called to have with our own children.
+Together with a shared faith, love is that emotional bond which holds together the family structure.
+And without faith and without love, the family bond can only weaken and deteriorate over time.